gromo/jquery.scrollbar/jquery.scrollbar/readme.txt

         if you need internal space, insert another element with padding inside your element
     - do not use max-height in IE8 - it crashes browser renderer (official bug)

- TODO:
+ Versions updates:

+ 1.3
-    - sync scrolling with mouse wheel over content & over scrollbar
+  - improved scroll simulation when mouse is over scrollbar
+  - fix bug with WebKit-based (Chrome, Safari) browsers text selection